halderavik/mr_with_ai/MCP_dev.md

 - `params`: a dict with keys like `column_map`, `column_map_confirmed`, `chat_model`, and `metadata`.

 #### The `run()` method must:
-1. **Propose a variable mapping** if none is confirmed:
+1. **ALWAYS propose a variable mapping using LLM** if none is confirmed:
-    - Use LLM or heuristics to suggest which columns to use for each required variable.
+    - **MANDATORY**: Use the provided `chat_model` to suggest which columns to use for each required variable.
+    - **DO NOT** use simple heuristics or column name matching - always use LLM for robust mapping.
     - Return a chat message asking the user to confirm or edit the mapping.
 2. **Wait for confirmation:**
     - If `params['column_map_confirmed']` is not `True`, return the mapping proposal and do NOT run the analysis.